 John Muir inspired others by writing, teaching, exploring, advocating for the preservation of wilderness, and telling vivid stories.
 In 1903, President Theodore Roosevelt visited Muir in Yosemite.
 On a 3-day camping trip, they put together the foundation of Roosevelt's innovative and notable conservation programs.

-Principle #2: ANYONE CAN LEADER, ANYTIME, ANYWHERE
+Principle #2: ANYONE CAN LEAD, ANYTIME, ANYWHERE

 Decades before women could vote, two crusading Boston socialites, Harriet Hemenway and her cousin, Minna Hall, helped initiate a movement to protect wild birds from plume hunters.
 Their efforts led to the formation of the National

 Audubon Society and the passage of the Migratory Bird Act, effectively ending the plume trade.

 Principle #3: IT STARTS WITH YOU AND IT MUST ENGAGE OTHERS

 Nelson Mandela evolved from violent revolutionary to peacemaker to promote inclusiveness and reconciliation with South Africa's white minority.
 He championed reconciliation among South Africa's polarized races, espousing the principles of nation-building and co-operative governance.

 Mahatma Gandi's purpose was to fight for the freedom of India from Great Britain using nonviolence.
 Gandhi relied on firm resolve and single mindedness of purpose to sustain him through frequent and sometimes prolonged periods of imprisonment and fasting.